pagopa/cms-corporate-backend/README.md

 ```

 ## Config Sync
-Using _strapi-plugin-config-sync_ we can export permission settings and other stuffs storing json files in confin/sync folder, after a dev session.
-Theese json files can be committed and used when in prod to programmatically sync enviroments.
+Using _strapi-plugin-config-sync_ we can export permission settings and other stuffs storing json files in config/sync folder, after a dev session.
+These json files can be committed and used when in prod to programmatically sync environments.

 ```
 yarn cs export [optionally type ex user-role]